-Two additional complicating facts are ones that sign languages share with many spoken languages.
+There are two additional complicating facts that sign languages share with many spoken languages.
 First, sign languages have historically not been written down; there is little to no data available from periods preceding the invention of video recording and, for many sign languages, no data available until recently (Brentari 2019: 243 ff).
-A notable exception is French Sign Language (langue des signes française, LSF), where we have written descriptions and illustrations of signs from Old LSF provided in large part by members of the clergy (Blanchet 1850; de l’Épée 1784; Degérando 1827; Ferrand ca. 1785; Lambert 1865; Laveau 1868; Pélissier 1856; Sicard 1808).
-Additionally, ASL is described and sometimes illustrated in some early texts (Brown 1856; Higgins 1923; Long 1910; Michaels 1923), and original film sources (including those by George Veditz of the National Association of the Deaf) are being reformatted and made available to Deaf World (Supalla 2001, 2004; Supalla & Clarke 2015), allowing for study of a range of phenomena (Supalla et al. 2020).
+A notable exception is French Sign Language (langue des signes française; LSF), where we have written descriptions and illustrations of signs from Old LSF provided in large part by members of the clergy (Blanchet 1850; de l’Épée 1784; Degérando 1827; Ferrand ca. 1785; Lambert 1865; Laveau 1868; Pélissier 1856; Sicard 1808).
+ASL is also described and sometimes illustrated in some early texts (Brown 1856; Higgins 1923; Long 1910; Michaels 1923), and original film sources (including those by George Veditz of the National Association of the Deaf) are being reformatted and made available to Deaf World (Supalla 2001, 2004; Supalla & Clarke 2015), allowing for study of a range of phenomena (Supalla et al. 2020).
 Ongoing longitudinal work compares films of other languages over relatively short periods of time, such as Portuguese Sign Language of the Azores (Moita et al. 2018) and Nicaraguan Sign Language (The Hearing Review 2019).
-For arguments that language change in progress mirrors diachronic developments, see Bailey and colleagues (1991); and for sign languages, Frishberg (1975), Radutzky (1989), and Geraci and colleagues (2011).
+For arguments that language change in progress mirrors diachronic developments, see Bailey et al. (1991) and for sign languages Frishberg (1975), Radutzky (1989) and Geraci et al. (2011).

 Second, for many sign languages, we do not have contemporary data corpora to allow reliable comparative or internal reconstruction.
-Important initiatives are changing this, including the SIGN-HUB research project (sign-hub.eu/project).
+Important initiatives are changing this, including the SIGN-HUB research project.
 This is a four-year project funded by the European Union’s Horizon 2020 Research and Innovation Programme.
-SIGN-HUB is collecting data from six sign languages, including from elderly signers (Quer & Boronat 2016, 2017; Geraci et al. 2019), which promises to be an important source for apparent time analysis of diachronic change in these languages.
-Additionally, Global Signbank () is a lexical database for sign languages administered through Radboud University.
-The number of languages housed there is growing, as is the amount of data on each (Crasborn et al. 2020).
+The SIGN-HUB project is collecting data from six sign languages, including from elderly signers (Quer & Boronat 2016, 2017; Geraci et al. 2019), which promises to be an important source for apparent time analysis of diachronic change in these languages.
+Additionally, Global Signbank (Crasborn et al. 2020) is a lexical database for sign languages administered through Radboud University.
+The number of languages housed there is growing, as is the amount of data on each.
 Lexical items are annotated for articulatory features (Börstell et al. 2020).
 Another ongoing initiative is the Sign Change Project, compiling and annotating data from 13 sign languages in two putative language families to develop a theoretically-informed, quantitative model of sign change and phylogenetic relations (Power et al. 2021).
-Added to this are initiatives for individual sign languages, more of which are being undertaken all the time, such as the lexical database FLexSign for French Sign Language (LSF; Périn et al. 2023).
-Since the way one annotates or transcribes data is critical to the kinds of questions those data can be used to answer and to the possibilities for comparison between studies, various scholars have developed web-based tools for annotating articulatory features of signs in such corpora, allowing a lexico-statistical approach based on articulatory features (Abner et al. 2020; Yu et al. 2018).
+Added to this are initiatives for individual sign languages, more of which are being undertaken all the time, such as the lexical database FLexSign for LSF (Périn et al. 2023).
+Since the way one annotates or transcribes data is critical to the kinds of questions those data can be used to answer and to the possibilities for comparison between studies, various scholars have developed web-based tools for annotating articulatory features of signs in such corpora, allowing for a lexico-statistical approach based on articulatory features (Abner et al. 2020; Yu et al. 2018).

 2.6 Dearth of regular phonological change